Benita Katzenellenbogen, PhD

 - Tumor Biology

-Identifying targets for the development of drugs that prevent drug resistance and improve breast cancer outcomes.
+Identifying targets for the development of drugs that suppress the growth of aggressive breast cancers and improve breast cancer outcomes.

 Progress Thus Far

-Dr. Katzenellenbogen is now defining how FOXM1 inhibitors are effective in suppressing breast cancer growth and metastasis in ER-positive breast cancer and in TNBC.
-They will explore combination drug treatments with FOXM1 inhibitors and other standard-of-care agents that can act synergistically to inhibit breast tumors and block cancer recurrence.
-These studies hold promise for improving patient outcomes.
+Dr. Katzenellenbogen is now testing combination drug treatments with FOXM1 inhibitors and other standard-of-care agents that can act synergistically to inhibit tumor growth, block cancer recurrence, and reverse drug resistance.

 Benita Katzenellenbogen is Swanlund Professor of Physiology, Cell and Developmental Biology, and director of a breast cancer research group at the University of Illinois at Urbana-Champaign.
 She is an internationally known endocrinologist and cancer researcher and has been a key scientist in understanding the biology of estrogen receptors and in elucidating mechanisms by which antiestrogens and SERMs, such as Tamoxifen and Raloxifene, are effective in controlling breast cancer.
 The work of her research group has most recently involved the development of selective hormonal agents for breast cancer treatment and prevention.